Prep your systems and local governments. 2019 is the year of government-targeted ransomware.

 Could ThreatWarrior have stopped this?

-Yes, ThreatWarrior’s advanced capabilities would have been able to identify and neutralize this attack.
+Yes, ThreatWarrior’s advanced cybersecurity capabilities in network detection and response would have been able to identify and neutralize this attack.

 ThreatWarrior detects ransomware in multiple ways.
 By monitoring the latest threat intelligence feeds, it’s aware of all known C2 network addresses and packet signatures and can alert as soon as any are seen.
 For zero-day exploits of novel ransomware attacks, ThreatWarrior’s next-gen AI would have detected the malicious activity.